Towards Implementing Responsible AI: Analysis and Discussion

-One of the obstacles for the development of AI systems is gaining and maintaining the trust from the providers of data that is used to train the AI system.
-One interviewee noted that \textit{``you build the trust with the data providers, so more people can give you data and increase your data representability'' (P02)}.
-Another interviewee pointed out that contestability can contribute to trust: \textit{``it can be very hard to get people to trust an analytical system that is just telling them to do something and does not give them the choice to disagree with the system'' (P15)}.
-One interviewee emphasised that evidence needs to be offered to drive trust: \textit{``Because you justifiably want to trust that system and not only ask people do you trust it?
-I mean they need some evidence.
-You can build this into your system to some degree.
-So that's very important'' (P12)}.
+\textbf{Trust.} Many interviewees acknowledged the importance of human trust in AI; for example: \textit{``a~lot of the work that we do trust comes as an important factor here, that a user [...] who takes that information, wants to be able to trust it''} (X09).
+Gaining and then maintaining trust from the providers of data that is used to train the AI system was identified as an important factor (and potentially an obstacle) for the development of reliable AI systems~(X02).
+Contestability can contribute to trust: \textit{``it can be very hard to get people to trust an analytical system that is just telling them to do something and does not give them the choice to disagree with the system''} (X15).
+Furthermore, evidence needs to be presented to enable trust by humans (X12,~X18).
+The evidence can be in forms such as demonstrated reliable operation, and explainability of the results produced by an AI system (X21).

-\textbf{Ethics credentials.} An ethical AI industry requires responsible AI components and products at each step of the value chain.
-AI system vendors often supply products by assembling commercial or open-source AI as well as \mbox{non-AI} components.
-Some interviewees agreed credential schemes can enable responsible AI by attaching ethical credentials to AI components and products.
-One interviewee commented \textit{``Getting those certificates, it always helps.
-As long as there is standardisation around it.''
-(P13)}.
-There have been certificates for the underlying hardware used by AI systems; one interviewee pointed out that \textit{``A lot of hardware is actually certified.
-I mean in [...] full size aviation, you have at least a certification.
-So when you buy something you get some sort of guarantees'' (P12)}.
+\textbf{Credentials.} Several interviewees suggested that by attaching ethics credentials to AI components and products can enable a degree of responsible AI; for example: \textit{``Getting those certificates, it always helps.
+As long as there is standardisation around it.''} (X13).
+Even partial certification can be useful, related to the underlying hardware used by AI systems: \textit{``A~lot of hardware is actually certified.
+[In] full size aviation, you have at least a certification.
+So when you buy something you get some sort of guarantees''} (X12).

-\textbf{Outcome-driven vs.~requirement-driven development.} We noticed there are two forms of development mentioned by the interviewees: outcome-driven and requirement-driven~\cite{jan2019}.
-Out of the ethics principles, privacy and security are among the most discussed requirements.
-For example, one interviewee noted: \textit{``to protect those privacy and de-identification requirements, you'll be aggregating so that people can't be uniquely identified'' (P01)}.
-Related to outcome-driven development, one interviewee emphasised the development is a continual process: \textit{``This is a continual and [iterative] process: humans need to continually evaluate the performance, identify [gaps] and provide insight into what's missing.
-Then go back to connect data and refine the model'' (P02).}
+\textbf{Development type.} Two development types were often mentioned in the interviews: requirements-driven and outcome-driven, as well as a mixture of the two~\cite{jan2019}.
+An iterative approach to outcome-driven development was mentioned: \textit{``[development] is a continual and [iterative] process: humans need to continually evaluate the performance, identify [gaps] and provide insight into what's missing.
+Then go back to connect data and refine the model''} (X02).